syncfusion-content/predictive-analytics-docs/predictive-analytics/Getting-Started-with-R.md

-### Second, I am going to use two plotting commands in this example—barplot() and plot()and the next on color that I have not yet presented.
+### Second, I am going to use two plotting commands in this example barplot() and plot()and the next on color that I have not yet presented.
 Right now I am using them to demonstrate other principles but I will explain them fully in the next chapter on graphics.